zmahfuz0613/group-git-react/README.md

 <br>
 You have been assigned to fix a small problem with the Navbar and add a new link.

-1. In your terminal, create a new branch `git checkout -b update-header`.
+1. In your terminal, create a new branch `git checkout -b update-navbar`.
 1. Type `git branch -a` to see your branches and remotes.
 The branch you are currently on should have an asterisk next to it.
 It should look something like this:
 ```
   master
-* update-header
+* update-navbar
   remotes/origin/HEAD -> origin/master
   remotes/origin/master
 ```

 You can also check which branch you are on by running a `git status` which should give you something like this:
 ```
-On branch update-header
+On branch update-navbar
 nothing to commit, working tree clean
 ```